Every API error returns a consistent JSON structure:

 monthly_limit_exceeded

 The limit is per company, not per API key.
 If a company has multiple API keys, they all share the same monthly pool.
 The count resets at midnight Pacific Time on the 1st of each month.
-Blocked requests are not counted toward the limit.

 {